 The old multi-admin approval behavior was easier to understandCopy Link

 Historically, Multi Admin Approval mostly made sense in the portal world.
 An admin opened the Intune admin center, changed an app, submitted the request, and another admin approved it.
 That flow can be annoying when you are in a hurry, but at least it is easy to understand.
 A human asked for a change.
 Another human approves it….
-Yes It Admins are human beings…
+Yes, IT Admins are human beings…

 That was also why many automation flows were NOT affected before.
 Third-party tools using application authentication, service principals, or app registrations could still do their job because they were not acting as a signed-in delegated admin.